 7 of the best summer hikes near Bend, Oregon

 We love visiting Bend, Oregon in EVERY season, but summer might just be my favorite time of year there!
 One of the things I love most about visiting in summer is how many amazing hikes there are nearby.
-Below are 7 can’t miss summer hikes near Bend, Oregon.
+Below are 7 of the best summer hikes near Bend, Oregon.

 The hikes below are suitable for a range of skill levels, and they also cover a diverse range of landscapes, from beautiful waterfalls to ancient volcanic lava flows, hot springs, and underground lava caves.
 While some of these trails are open year-round, these hikes are usually best done in summer and fall.